CyberFlameGO/svnpython/Doc/library/sys.rst

    A string containing the copyright pertaining to the Python interpreter.

-.. function:: _clear_type_cache()

-   Clear the internal type cache.
-The type cache is used to speed up attribute and method lookups.
-Use the function *only* to drop unnecessary references during reference leak debugging.

-   This function should be used for internal and specialized purposes only.

-   .. versionadded:: 2.6

 .. function:: _current_frames()

    Return a dictionary mapping each thread's identifier to the topmost stack frame